best time kayak tour folly

 Storage Capacity Tankwell storage with bungee cord lacing

-Weight Capacity Not explicitly specified, but typically around 250-300 lbs for similar kayaks
+Weight Capacity Not explicitly specified, but typical for recreational sit-on-top kayaks of this size (~250-300 lbs)

 Additional Features Multiple footrest positions, adjustable quick-release seat back, paddle keeper, front and rear handles, center carry handle